Powerlearnproject/se-day1-assignment-Valereng/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Answer
+Prompt engineering is the practice of designing and optimizing prompts to effectively communicate with AI models, ensuring that they generate the most relevant, accurate, and useful responses.
+It involves structuring queries, providing context, and sometimes using specific techniques to guide the AI’s behavior and output.

+Importance of Prompt Engineering

+1. Enhances AI Performance
+Well-crafted prompts help AI models understand user intent more clearly, leading to better responses.
+Poorly designed prompts may result in vague, inaccurate, or irrelevant answers.

+2. Reduces Ambiguity
+AI models rely on textual input, and ambiguous prompts can lead to misinterpretations.
+Prompt engineering helps eliminate uncertainty, ensuring precise and useful responses.

+3. Improves Efficiency
+Optimized prompts reduce the need for multiple iterations, saving time and effort in refining AI-generated responses

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.